joshaber/Few.swift/README.md

 ## Should I use this?

 Probably :doughnut:.
 See above about how it's not battle-tested yet.
-It's also currently mostly OS X-only. iOS support pull requests welcome :sparkling_heart:.
+It's also currently mostly OS X-only. iOS support is really basic.
+Pull requests welcome :sparkling_heart:.

 --